Faen668/Botanist/README.md

 - Please follow all guidance in the **Installation Instructions** file within the archive.

 # Uninstallation
-Remove modHerbScanner and dlcHerbScanner from your mods and DLC folder then remove modHerbScanner.xml from The Witcher 3\bin\config\r4game\user_config_matrix\pc
+Remove modBotanist and dlcBotanist from your mods and DLC folder then remove modBotanist.xml from The Witcher 3\bin\config\r4game\user_config_matrix\pc